AhmedAbdulrahman/dotfiles/README.md

 - [`k`](https://github.com/supercrabtree/k) — Makes directory listings more readable, adding a bit of color and some git status information on files and directories.
 - [`alias-tips`](https://github.com/djui/alias-tips) — Cool utility that helps remembering those aliases you defined once ;)
 - [`almostontop`](https://github.com/Valiev/almostontop) — Utility that clears previous command output every time before new command executed in shell

-### Theme

-- [Spaceship](https://github.com/denysdovhan/spaceship-prompt) — Minimalistic, powerful and extremely customizable Zsh prompt.
-It combines everything you may need for convenient work, without unnecessary complications, like a real spaceship.

 ## License